andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 ### Example demonstrating locks and blocking

-* Transaction never conflicts with itself
+* A Transaction never conflicts with itself
-* We can create a made-up example that opens a transaction and creates a lock in one session, then tries an `alter table` in a second session
+* Create a explicit lock in one psql session, then run an `alter table` in a second psql session

-Using the [rideshare application database](https://github.com/andyatkinson/rideshare) and trips table
+Using the [rideshare application database](https://github.com/andyatkinson/rideshare) and trips table:

 ```
 -- first psql session